Esmé Stewart, 1st Duke of Lennox: Career

+Esmé Stewart was potentially able to interest James in the Catholic religion and effect cultural change at court, controlling access to the king's bedchamber.
+During this time, James learnt to dance and practiced French-inspired courtly riding exercises.
+Lennox was appointed Keeper or Master of the Wardrobe on 12 August 1581, and seems to have influenced the king's clothing choices.
 Esmé Stewart's rise to power was resisted by the followers of the Earl of Morton, the former Regent of Scotland.
-An English diplomat, Nicolas Errington was at Stirling Castle in April 1580 when there were rumours of a palace coup.
+An English diplomat, Nicolas Errington, was at Stirling Castle in April 1580 when there were rumours of a palace coup.
 Errington reported that Esmé Stewart and his 24 armed followers barricaded themselves overnight in his rooms in the castle.
+Errington also noted Esmé Stewart's extravagance at court.
+David Calderwood later alleged that Esmé Stewart had a fund or access to money which he used to reward and recruit allies, including Agnes Keith, Countess of Moray, but this seems doubtful.